drinkcoffee/EIPs/EIPS/eip-75XX.md

 * Storage slot of validator set map in Validator Set contract.
 * Storage slot of the total number of validators in the Validator Set contract.
 * Address of L2 to L1 bridge contract.
-* Storage slot of WithdrawTrieRoot in L2 to L1 bridge contract.
+* Storage slot of WithdrawTreeRoot in the L2 to L1 bridge contract.
+* Address of L1 to L2 bridge contract.
+* Storage slot of DepositTreeRoot in the L1 to L2 bridge contract.
 * Validator signing configuration:
   * ECDSA secp256k1 with KECCAK256
   * Aggregated BLS 12-381 with KECCAK256